Test in production without watermarks.

 Redacted Employee Data

-The output is clean and matches the original image just with a few lines of code without any technicality and perfect output.
+The output is clean and matches the original image with just a few lines of code without any technicality and perfect output.

 Image Output